Macnica Vision - OEM technology for your machine vision products

 Any machine vision camera , display, or vision-guided industrial robot must connect to other components using one of several competing interface standards.

 Macnica makes connection simple by providing the basic engineering required to evaluate, then implement the best interface for a given need.

 We offer intellectual property packages, software, and a hardware development kit perfect for the machine vision industry.

 What are the standards used in machine vision?

 Macnica Vision supports all of the standards used to connect machine vision components.

 These include GigE Vision, using 1 and 10-gigabit Ethernet networks; USB3 Vision, based on the USB connection standard; CoaXPress for fast connections over coaxial cables; Camera Link; the GenICam software API; and HDMI.LEARN MORE

 The kit includes an image sensor board, an FPGA board and an interface board plus a selection of CMOS sensors, FPGAs and machine vision interfaces that you can mix and match as you design your new camera.
 We also include our GenICam software and intellectual property to give you a fast start on your project.

-Macnica is a long term member of the key associations involved in machine vision standards development, including the Automated Imaging Association (AIA), the Japan Industrial Imaging Association (JILA), and the HDMI Association (we are an HDMI Certified Adopter).
+Macnica is a long term member of the key associations involved in machine vision standards development, including the Association for Advance Automation (A3), the Japan Industrial Imaging Association (JILA), and the HDMI Association (we are an HDMI Certified Adopter).